Greyshaws/ClipShield/README.md

   Detects lookalike wallet addresses that resemble your saved trusted addresses — in real-time.

 - **⚙️ Completely Offline & Private**
-  PasteGuard works 100% locally on your machine.
+  ClipShield works 100% locally on your machine.
 No internet connection is required.
 No clipboard data is ever logged, transmitted, or stored.

 - **🧾 Trusted Address Book**
   Add, label, and manage wallet addresses you trust (like your own or exchange wallets) for accurate detection.